 “Pat and Eastwood have organized it all and got all the contractors out there,” Nerell said.

-As a company who still prides itself on being a hometown builder, locally and family owned, we’re so happy when our team members can help make a positive, concrete impact in the community like this!
+As a company that still prides itself on being a hometown builder, locally and family-owned, we’re so happy when our team members can help make a positive, concrete impact in the community like this!
 We’d like to send out our kudos to Pat for thinking outside of the gravel pit when it came to this project!
 Great job!